-We review our oil and natural gas producing properties for impairment quarterly or whenever events or changes in circumstances indicate that the carrying amount of such properties may not be recoverable.
+The Company reviews oil and natural gas producing properties for impairment quarterly or whenever events or changes in circumstances indicate that the carrying amount of such properties may not be recoverable.
 When an oil and natural gas property’s undiscounted estimated future net cash flows are not sufficient to recover its carrying amount, an impairment charge is recorded to reduce the carrying amount of the asset to its fair value.
 The fair value of the asset is measured using a discounted cash flow model relying primarily on Level 3 inputs into the undiscounted future net cash flows.
-The undiscounted estimated future net cash flows used in our impairment evaluations at each quarter end are based upon the most recently prepared independent reserve engineers’ report adjusted to use forecasted prices from the forward strip price curves near each quarter end and adjusted as necessary for drilling and production results.
+The undiscounted estimated future net cash flows used in the Company’s impairment evaluations at each quarter end are based upon the most recently prepared independent reserve engineers’ report adjusted to use forecasted prices from the forward strip price curves near each quarter end and adjusted as necessary for drilling and production results.

-There was no triggering event in the first quarter of 2018 that would cause us to believe the value of oil and natural gas producing properties should be impaired.
-Factors considered included the fact that we incurred no significant capital expenditures in 2018 related to the fields in the Etame Marin block, the future strip prices for the first quarter of 2018 modestly increased from the fourth quarter of 2017, and there were no indicators that adjustments were needed to the year-end reserve report.
+There was no triggering event in the third quarter of 2018 that would cause the Company to believe the value of oil and natural gas producing properties should be impaired.
+While there were capital expenditures during the quarter related to the signing bonus for the PSC Extension, the value of the extended exploitation period and the increase in the Cost Recovery Percentage exceeded the consideration given.
+Other factors considered included the fact that the future strip prices for the third quarter of 2018 modestly increased from the second quarter of 2018, and there were no indicators that downward adjustments were needed to the 2017 year-end reserve report.